Vibe Coding for PMs

 Workflow for Saving Claude Tokens

 1. 1.
-Brainstorm & Plan: Use Gemini for initial ideation, architecture planning, and pseudo-code.
+Brainstorm & Plan: Use Gemini for initial ideation, high-level architecture planning, and pseudo-code generation.

 2. 2.
 Context Building: Use Gemini to summarize large codebases or find relevant parts.

 3. 3.
-Execute: Feed the refined plan into Claude to generate actual code.
+Execute: Feed the refined, high-level plan into Claude to generate actual code.

 4. 4.
-Use Claude Wisely: Use /clear to reset the session when moving to a new task.
+Use Claude Wisely: Use /clear to reset the session when moving to a new task to stop accumulated chat history from consuming tokens.

 5. 5.
-Use Haiku for Simple Tasks: Use Claude Haiku for minor tasks, documentation, or basic adjustments.
+Use Haiku for Simple Tasks: If you have Claude Pro, use Claude Haiku for minor tasks, documentation, or basic code adjustments.

 3